partrickJhonson/beef/Module:-Simple-Hijacker.md

 ## Internal working

-Basically, this module will take any link in the page, check if it target one of the domains given and load one template to modify the link.
+Basically, this module will take any link in the page, check if it target one of the domains given and load the template when the link is clicked.

 ```javascript
     $j('a').click(function(e) {